ANALYSIS: Is microfinance investment on decline in Latin America?

 Write-off ratio 2.3% 2.1% 2.9%

-Source: Microfinance Information eXchange (MIX) Regional Benchmarks LAC 2008 (Central America and Caribbean values are averaged values from Mexico, Central America and Caribbean categories).
+Source: Microfinance Information eXchange (MIX) Regional Benchmarks LAC 2008 (Central America and Caribbean values are averaged values from the Mexico, Central America and Caribbean categories).

-Beth Castleberry, from Global Partnerships, however argues that moves throughout the region to adopting legislation which would make MFIs more competitive, such the ability to accept deposits and improved loss provisioning requirements.
-The Microscope 2009 rankings by regulations also paint a mixed picture.
-Chile, Brazil and Argentina improved their regulation in 2009, while investment heavyweights Ecuador, Bolivia, Peru and Guatemala all lost points for making changes that weakened regulatory frameworks, such as heavier credit provision requirements or tougher criteria for becoming deposit-taking entities.
+Agitation for regulatory change is not confined to Nicaragua, but across the LAC region the regulatory picture is mixed.
+According to Eelco Mol, proposals which would increase the cost of fundrasing and decrease MFI profit margins are being considered in several countries in the region.
+The Mexican congress is currently debating special legislation for MFIs, “bancho de nicho”, which may be beneficial for microfinance investment in Mexico, added Mr Mol.
+Beth Castleberry, from Global Partnerships, however argues that move are being made throughout the region to adopt legislation which would make MFIs more competitive, such the ability to accept deposits and improved loss provisioning requirements.
+The Microscope 2009 rankings for regulatory environment also paints a mixed picture.
+According to the report Chile, Brazil and Argentina improved their regulation in 2009.
+Meanwhile investment heavyweights Ecuador, Bolivia, Peru and Guatemala all lost points for making changes that increased the regulatory burden for MFIs, such as heavier credit provision requirements or tougher criteria for becoming deposit-taking entities.

 Economic stability has improved in the region, but there remains the potential for a popular backlash against microfinance.
-This would have serious consequences for investment in the region.
-“For certain countries the political environment may result in a movement for regulatory change, albeit that is likely to be in another form to Nicaragua”, argues Rita de Boer from Triodos Investment Management.
+This could have serious consequences for investment in the region.
+“For certain countries the political environment may result in a movement for regulatory change, albeit it is likely to be in another form to Nicaragua”, argues Rita de Boer from Triodos Investment Management.
 “Should this happen, it would surely impact the overall investment in the region, as it would show that Nicaragua is not an isolated event.”

 The outlook for 2010 – cautious optimism